snowdriftcoop/snowdrift/BUILD.md

     nix-env -i -f shell.nix

-##### Building Snowdrift and GHC with NixOS
+#### Building Snowdrift and GHC with NixOS

-Stack can fetch and build the required version of GHC, but this doesn't work great on NixOS due to an unusual filesystem hierarchy, among other things.
+Stack can fetch and build the required version of GHC, but this doesn't work well on NixOS due to an unusual filesystem hierarchy, among other things.
 Instead, just use `nix-shell` to get into an environment with the right compiler version: